-To replace Freezer Control, remove screws and drop housing.
-Pull cap tube for control from guide tube under air inlet at back of rear housing.
+To replace the Freezer Control, remove screws and drop housing.
+Pull the cap tube for the control from the guide tube under the air inlet at the back of the rear housing.
 (See figure 4.)

-To install new Freezer Control, connect wires as shown in Figure 5; ground wire (green) must be attached as well.
+When you install the new Freezer Control, connect wires as shown in Figure 5.
+The ground wire (green) must be attached as well.

-After wires are connected, snap control into place and route wires around screw boss.
+After the wires are connected, snap the control into place and route the wires around the screw boss.
 (See Figure 6.)

-Route wire harness and capillary tube through wire-way, under boss screw, and snap into clip as shown in Figure
+Route the wire harness and capillary tube through wireway, under boss screw, and snap into clip as shown in Figure 7.

 Snaps wires and capillary tube into clip behind defrost control.
-Place plastic tube over end of control cap tube until it is even with end of tube.
-Make 90° bend in tube at end of plastic sleeve.
+Place the plastic tube over the end of the control cap tube until it is even with the end of the tube.
+Make a 90° bend in the tube at the end of the plastic sleeve.
 (See Figure 8.)

 Tape freezer cap tube to damper control and install damper into rear control box.
 (See Figure 9.)
-Slide end of cap tube in slot under air duct, which runs from freezer to fresh food compartment, until seal on damper housing contacts liner.
-Install screws to hold control housing in place.
+Slide the end of the cap tube in the slot under the air duct which runs from the freezer to the fresh food compartment until the seal on the damper housing contacts the liner.
+Install the screws to hold the control housing in place.